hosamafiky/medina_stores/README.md

 ## Postman Collection or Swagger Documentation

-Replace this with the link to the Postman collection.
+Replace this with the link to the Postman Collection or Swagger Documentation.

 ## Additional Information